MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/communication-chat-readme.md

 ms.service: communication
 ---

-# Azure Communication Chat Package client library for Python - Version 1.1.0b1
+# Azure Communication Chat Package client library for Python - version 1.1.0b1

 This package contains a Python SDK for Azure Communication Services for Chat.